minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 A VPN is an encrypted tunnel between two computers over the internet.
 In our case, MiniBolt will play the role of the server, and you will be able to access your home network from outside with configured client devices.
-Depending on the configuration of the client, you can redirect all your internet traffic through the VPN which will hide the true destination from the internet provider your client is currently using (the classical case is public network).
-However, your home internet provider (where your MiniBolt is connected) will be able to tell what you are doing, but it will see it coming from your home.

-There are several trade-off using a VPN versus using Tor:
+Several trade-offs are using a VPN versus using Tor.

+Advantages:

-* The connection with the VPN is a lot faster than using Tor (bitcoin and lnd will still use Tor if it was already the case)
+* The connection with the VPN is a lot faster than using Tor (Bitcoin Core and LND will still use Tor)
 * WireGuard has an incredibly low resource usage.
-It will automatically go to sleep when not use and instantaneously reconnect if needed whereas Tor has a significant initialization time.
 * The attack surface on your home network and MiniBolt is reduced as fewer ports are open on your router.

+Disadvantages:

 * However, a VPN is not anonymous, a spy can see that you send encrypted traffic to your home router, but he cannot know what you are doing.
 * WireGuard is not censorship-resistant.
-The encrypted byte headers contain identifiable data which allows to tell that you are using WireGuard VPN.
+The encrypted byte headers contain identifiable data which allows telling that you are using WireGuard VPN.
-* You need to open one port on your router if you don't use IPv6, which is more than none when you rely only on Tor (notice that this is the case for all services that are not Tor-compatible like lndhub, Joule, Juggernaut....)
+* You need to open one port on your router.

 ![A VPN simulates that you are connected from your home network](../../../images/wireguard-VPN.png)

-Copy-pasting command line instructions should work (except when you have to complete with private and public keys).
-However, you need to know the public URL/IP of your home router where the MiniBolt is connected and to forward a port (51820 if you just copy-paste command lines).
-The procedure can be different for each router, so you are on your own to do it.
-If your router does support NAT Loopback, it must be active if you want to be able to connect your VPN client from the local network of the MiniBolt with IPv4 (which is useless in theory but disconnecting the VPN several time at home may be inconvenient if you enable VPN at boot on one client device).

 ## Prerequisites